telerik/maui-docs/knowledge-base/remove-border-underline-masked-entry-control-maui.md

 <telerik:RadNumericMaskedEntry />
 ```

-Please note that in both approaches, the `FocusedBorderBrush` property is set to "Transparent" to remove the border or underline.
+>note In both approaches, the `FocusedBorderBrush` property is set to `Transparent` to remove the border or underline.
 You can customize the color as needed.